COMBINING SPECIALITIES

 Cerebral vasospasm—the narrowing of the cerebral arteries after SAH—is a common complication that occurs in up to 70% of patients.
 Cerebral vasospasm may be present in some patients even in the first 24 hours of the precipitating event but more frequently begins 3 to 4 days after an aneurysm rupture, reaching a peak after 7 to 10 days and resolving spontaneously after 21 days.

-Most cases require endovascular embolization (disconnection of the fistula between carotid artery and cavernous sinus).
+Most cases require endovascular embolization (disconnection of the fistula between the carotid artery and cavernous sinus).

 Fistula or abnormal communication